Twists of superconformal algebras: Introduction

 \subsection{Acknowledgements}

 We thank Philip Argyres, Mitch Weaver, and Brian Williams for helpful discussions on this topic, and particularly Richard Eager, who offered detailed comments on the manuscript, especially in guiding us through the literature.
+We also thank an insightful, patient, thorough referee whose feedback substantially improved the paper.
 The National Science Foundation supported O.G. through DMS Grant 2042052.
 ML is supported in part by the National Research Foundation of Korea (NRF) Grant 2021R1A2C2012350.
 C.E. and O.G. thank their REU students at Amherst College (Osha Jones and Ziji Zhou) and UMass Amherst (Nikos Orginos, Nathaniel Reid, and Sam Silver) for work on two- and three-dimensional versions of these problems, which gave helpful complementary insights.